 Liam Williams splits with trainer Dominic Ingle ahead of Chris Eubank Jr fight

-Liam Williams splits with trainer Dominic Ingle ahead of Chris Eubank Jr grudge match

 Dominic Ingle insists there are no hard feelings between himself and Liam Williams following their split ahead of next month’s grudge match against Chris Eubank Jr.